CiviCRM Guidance

 In these cases:

-• Member doesn’t register online, just turns up to pay in person (either cash or via contactless once available)
+• Member doesn’t register online, just turns up to pay in person (either cash or via contactless)

 If exists (previous or past u3a member)If brand new (probably never been a member)